The levels within the General/Academic or Clinical Practice Groups (CPG) Membership Categories are listed below.

 - CIG level not available under this category

 To be a Fellow of AICE means you must have attained the highest level of knowledge and competence in your given area of interest.

 To be a Titled Member (formerly known as Member) of AICE means you must have attained a high-level knowledge and competence in your given area of interest.

 Member - entry level

-Member level (formerly known as Provisional) is suitable for chiropractors who have a special interest in areas of Sports & Exercise, Neuroscience, Paediatrics, Pain or Wellbeing & Lifestyle Medicine, and be a part of the group by observing and being informed about this area
+Member level (formerly known as Provisional) is suitable for chiropractors who have a special interest in areas of Sports & Exercise, Neurorehabilitation, Paediatrics, Pain or Wellbeing & Lifestyle Management, and be a part of the group by observing and being informed about this area

 Chiropractors with an interest in a specific discipline area but not wishing to pursue advanced learning pathways under AICE can join at this level.
 If they choose to pursue titling they need to progress further into Titled Member from this level.
 Mentorship and other resources will be available for those who choose to progress to Titling pathways from Member level.